erlware/erlware_commons/doc/signatures.md

 defined by a Signature.
 A good example of this in our current example is the [erlware_commons/ec_dict](https://github.com/ericbmerritt/erlware_commons/blob/types/src/ec_dict.erl) module.
-It implements the ec_dictionary Behaviour, but all the functionality is provided by the [stdlib/dict](http://www.erlang.org/doc/man/dict.html) module itself.
+It implements the `ec_dictionary` Behaviour, but all the functionality is provided by the [stdlib/dict](http://www.erlang.org/doc/man/dict.html) module itself.
 Let's take a look at one example to see how this is done.

 We will take a look at one of the functions we have already seen.
-The `get` function in ec_dictionary doesn't have quite the same semantics as any of the functions in the dict module.
+The `get` function in `ec_dictionary` doesn't have quite the same semantics as any of the functions in the `dict` module.
 So a bit of translation needs to be done.
-We do that in the ec_dict module `get` function.
+We do that in the `ec_dict:get/2` function.

     ```erlang
     -spec get(ec_dictionary:key(K), Object::dictionary(K, V)) ->